Payerset/docs/payers/mutual-of-omaha-price-transparency.md

 ---
 description: >-
- This data contains the price transparency machine-readable files provided by WellCare that have been normalized into easy-to-use tables.
+ This data contains the price transparency machine-readable files provided by Mutual Of Omaha that have been normalized into easy-to-use tables.
 ---

-# WellCare Price Transparency
+# Mutual Of Omaha Price Transparency

 ### Payerset Notes

 Please see below for metadata.

-### Schema: WELLCARE
+### Schema: MUTUAL_OF_OMAHA

 ### Table 1: PROVIDER\_MAP - MAY 2023 DATA PULL IN PROGRESS